rmello4d/TheSustainableDeveloper/README.md

 Is this book about Yoga poses ?
 No.

-Is this book showing how I can twirl my body in all directions ?
+Is this book showing how we can twirl our body in all directions ?
 No.

 This book is about putting the developer as the starting point.
 From there, we  explore the techniques in Meditation and Yoga that are suitable for the developer.